EIGHT REASONS TO PUT SEVIERVILLE, TN ON YOUR MUST-VISIT LIST THIS YEAR

-Sevierville, Tennessee, is quickly gaining attention from travelers who want a fun Smoky Mountain vacation with a side-helping of hometown appeal.
-Ranked a best small town to visit in 2015 by Smithsonian Magazine and a top honeymoon spot by Trip Advisor reviewers in 2017, this town is garnering accolades for all the right reasons.
+Sevierville, Tennessee, is gaining plenty of attention from travelers who want a fun Smoky Mountain vacation with a side-helping of hometown appeal.
+From ranking high on travel trend reports for best place to spend the holidays to having plenty of award-winning places to stay, this town is garnering accolades for all the right reasons.
 Here are the top eight reasons you should add Sevierville to your list of places to visit this year.

 Located in the foothills of these ancient, majestic mountains, Sevierville’s views are incredible.
 Venture a few miles up the road (the park entrance is less than 13 miles away) to explore Great Smoky Mountains National Park, America’s most visited national park.
 While there, enjoy hiking, horseback riding, visiting historic farmsteads and more.
 Did you know: Great Smoky Mountains is one of the few national parks that are absolutely free to enjoy.